monstermac77/vr/README.md

 ## VR Hardware

 For the best VR experience, you have to use a headset that is tethered to your powerful gaming PC (PCVR).
 The standalone VR headsets do have some marked advantages over PCVR.
-But because they will always have the limitation of needing to mount to your head without breaking your neck, they will never be able to match the fidelity of a dedidcated 30 pound computer sitting on your floor.
+But because they will always have the limitation of needing to mount to your head without breaking your neck, they will never be able to match the fidelity of a dedicated 30 pound computer sitting on your floor.

 Since the best headset in a given year might not have the best controllers, getting the best experience may not mean just buying whatever one company is selling.
 This is where [Mixed VR](https://www.reddit.com/r/MixedVR/) comes into play, since you may have to configure your headset from one company (e.g. Reverb G2 from HP) which relies on one set of tracking hardware/software (visible light/Windows Mixed Reality) to work with your controllers from another company (e.g Knuckles Controllers from Valve) that use another set of tracking hardware/software (infrared light/SteamVR).